June 7, 2026

 OR, go back to the latest post on this blogsite ("Elegy to Tom Lehrer") HERE.

-April 23, 2026
+April 22, 2026

-APR 23, selected pics: brown-pelican yoga-instructor
+APR 22, selected pics: brown-pelican yoga-instructor

 "Sorry!
 I have a frog in my throat"

-Authors' Note: The above photos document the bizarre positioning adapted by these birds in digestibng large chunks of jagged, even sharp fish-carcasses, tossed away by fisher-guides after an expedition ( see posts about the 'pelicatessen').
+Authors' Note: The above photos document the bizarre positioning adapted by these birds in digestibng large chunks of jagged, even sharp fish-carcasses, tossed away by fisher-guides after an expedition (see posts about the 'pelicatessen').

 April 20, 2026

-APR 20, selected pics: hornbill
+APR 20, selected pics: anole patrol

 April 5, 2026